kingcos/WWDCHelper/README.md

 ## Info

 WWDCHelper is a command line tool on macOS for you to get WWDC info easily.
-Now you can get download links of SD/HD video & PDF, and download subtitles in English or **Simplified Chinese** directly by it.
+Now you can get download links of SD/HD video & PDF, and download subtitles in English, Janpanese (only WWDC 2018), and even Simplified Chinese directly by it.

 You can also download subtitles at the [releases](https://github.com/kingcos/WWDCHelper/releases) page.